Ybalrid/Annwvyn/README.md

 - Download the "dependency package" from here https://www.annwvyn.org/download/
 - Extract it in a folder
 - Clone this repo in the same folder
-- Run the "RUNME.BAT" script from this folder
+- Run the `RUNME.BAT` script from this folder (found in the dependency package you extracted earlier)
-- Generate in a "build" directirory a VS2017 x64 solution from the root CMakeFiles.txt
+- Generate in a "build" directirory a VS2017 x64 solution via CMake
-- Make sure the IDE is set to build in "release" "x64" mode
+- Make sure the IDE is set to build in "Release" "x64" mode
 - hit Ctrl+Shift+B to build the whole solution
-- In the solution explorer, build the install target
+- In the solution explorer, right click on the `INSTALL` project, and build it.
-- Do the same (without the install part) in the example subdirectory
+- Do the same (without the `INSTALL` part) in the example subdirectory
 - You need to copy a bunch of .dll in the "example" (and template) build directories.
-You can do this automatically by launching the "getLibs.bat" script *(you really should)*.
+You can do this automatically by launching the `getLibs.bat` script *(you really should)*.
 But here's the list if you want to check
     - Ogre
         - OgreMain.dll
         - OgreOverlay.dll